lancedb/vectordb-recipes/README.md

 The following examples are organized into different tables to make similar types of examples easily accessible.

+### Build from Scratch

+Build applications/examples using LanceDB for efficient vector-based document retrieval.

 | Build from Scratch &nbsp; &nbsp;| Interactive Notebook & Scripts &nbsp; |
 |-------- | -------------: |
 |||